IgorTsunoda/LearningPython/README.md

 # LearningPython
-The main porpose of this repositorio is to learn the language Python
+The main porpose of this repositorio is to learn the language Python from basic to IA applications!